BoyceLab/OHDSITrainTheTrainer-6WK/docs/personas.md

 Adult learning principles · GitHub workflow for shared materials · Discussion facilitation

 **Recommended External Resources:**
 - [ELIXIR-Exelerate Train the Trainer GitHub Repository: Training Guidelines](https://github.com/TrainTheTrainer/ELIXIR-EXCELERATE-TtT) – Best practices for training and FAIR data principles
-- [OHDSI GitHub – Training Materials](https://github.com/OHDSI/TrainingMaterials) – Shared community slide decks, exercises, and guides
 - [Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/) – Reference chapters for technical and conceptual grounding

 **Facilitation Ideas:**
-- Lead a group discussion using Day 1 SQL examples from the [Book of OHDSI – Chapter 5](https://ohdsi.github.io/TheBookOfOhdsi/StandardizedVocabularies.html).
+- Lead a group discussion using Day 1 exercises.
 - Invite learners to annotate SQL or vocabulary examples with their domain knowledge.
-- Use collaborative tools (e.g., HackMD, GitHub issues) to collect questions and reflections, then contribute improvements back to training materials.
+- Use collaboration tools to collect questions and reflections, then contribute improvements back to training materials.
 ---

 *Use these personas as guides for tailoring discussions, weekly exercises, and assignments throughout the six-week OHDSI Train-the-Trainer program.*